Your community campus – how you can get involved

 Wiltshire Council is working with local communities to develop exciting proposals for innovative community campuses across the county.
-Campuses will help deliver services which are value for money, tailored to local needs and influenced by local people and partners.
-This will ensure customers and their needs are at the heart of future plans.

 This will help by: